hairizuanbinnoorazman/blog/content/posts/20220227_devopsInterviewQuestions.md

   - TCP is used for HTTP/HTTPS, SMTP, FTP etc
   - UDP is used for video streaming, VoIP, DNS?

+### What is ICMP?

+ICMP - Internet Control Message Protocol.
+Generally used for diagonostic purposes during IP operations.
+Used via Ping commands or traceroute commands.
+From this, it would probably contain diagnostic information on what happen between source client and server - maybe one of the routing servers drop?
+Or packet got blcoked?
+Or port got blocked?

 ### What are the fallacies of distributed computing?

 - The network is reliable